htpkbs/pin-check/README.md

 # Building the Kit
 <a name="building-the-kit" />

-There will be instructions here for assembling the kit (soldering components onto the PCB).
+There may be instructions here for assembling the kit (soldering components onto the PCB) at some point.
+It should be fairly straightforward if you know how to solder.
+The hardest part to solder is the USB-C jack.
+It's helpful to apply some flux (with a flux pen) to the smaller pins, get some solder on your iron, and drag it across the pins.
+It's also helpful to use some sort of magnifier to make sure all of the pins are soldered correctly.

 # Designing a Keyboard
 <a name="designing-a-keyboard" />